gauscihub/LangChain_RAG/README.md

 # LangChain_RAG
-An agent which responds to the user query utilizing the retrieval function from a data source.
+An agent which responds to the user query utilizing the retrieval function from a data source to provide answer.

 Please refer to the image "MindMap.png" to understand the exact flow and how things works behind the curtains